Job Market Tracker

 Q2 Highlights

 - Job Projections: The total number of jobs projected to be added over the next five years has been revised down to 6,294, an 18% decrease from the first quarter projection of 7,712.
-This revised forecast, combined with June's 4.6% unemployment rate and general demographic trends, could signal a contraction in employment opportunities and broader economic growth in the county.
+This forecast, combined with June's 4.6% unemployment rate and general demographic trends, could signal a contraction in employment opportunities and overall economic activity in the county.

 - Job Postings: On a positive note, there were 16,889 unique job postings in the second quarter, a modest 2% increase from the first quarter's 16,555.
 However, it's important to note that job postings do not always translate to jobs added.

 - Education Requirements: The second quarter job posting data shows a larger share of postings with no education requirements (60% compared to Q1's 57%), with slight decreases in every other education requirement category (High School or GED, Bachelor's, Associate's, Master's, PhD).
-This is notable as recent reports indicate that recent college graduates have a higher unemployment rate than the national average for the first time in U.S. history.
+This is notable as recent reports indicate that the nation's unemployment rate for recent college graduates (ages 22-27) is higher than the overall unemployment rate, with the gap widening.

 - Top Job Posting Cities: Santa Rosa continues to be the center for employment opportunities in Sonoma County, with 8,659 unique postings or 51% of total unique postings in the second quarter.